SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/concurrency-parallelism/Concurrency.md

 As seen above, data is passed out of a coroutine using the `gen` expression, including an optional convention.
 Allowing borrows to be yielded from coroutines is the basis for iteration, as it allows elements of a vector, for example, to be borrowed and used in the caller.

-If the `Gen` argument is `Void`, then the generator type must be `Gen[Yield=Void]`, because borrows cannot be taken from nothing, ie `gen` is valid on its own, but `gen &mut` doesn't make sense without a value to borrow.

 ```S++
 cor coroutine(a: BigInt, b: BigInt, c: BigInt) -> Gen[Yield=&BigInt] {